ZcashFoundation/zebra/book/src/dev/rfcs/xxxx-block-subsidy.md

 ## General subsidy

-The block subsidy and miner reward among other utility functions are inside the general subsidy category.
+The block subsidy and other utility functions are inside the general subsidy category.

 https://zips.z.cash/protocol/canopy.pdf#subsidyconcepts